Welcome to the Marion County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

-Marion County has history older than the state of Mississippi.
+Marion County has a history older than the state of Mississippi.
 Founded in 1811, six years before Mississippi was established as the 20th state, Marion County was named after General Francis Marion, a Revolutionary War hero known as the “Swamp Fox.”

 Columbia, the county seat, was first named Lott's Bluff.
 When incorporated in 1819, the name was changed to Columbia, after the South Carolina home of its first settlers, John and William Lott.
 It was the state’s fourth municipality.